chaendizzle/Compendium/source/tasks/subsystems/examples/gearmanip.rst

 Reed Switches
 ^^^^^^^^^^^^^

 Next up is to add the reed switch sensors to the subsystem.
 Since reed switches are just digital inputs, we treat them as such.
+Declare the DigitalInputs in the class:

 .. code-block:: java